Skip to main content Skip to navigation

 “Even the densest nebula is a hard vacuum; but tons upon incredible tons of cosmic dust and gas, reaching planetary and interstellar distances on every hand, will blot out the sky.
 It was like rushing into an endless, bottomless hole.”

-In fact the nebula proves to have a planet orbiting an old red dwarf star at its heart, and the planet hosts an insane ancient civilisation with advanced mental abilities, who have captured and crash-landed many spacecraft but are unable to use them.
+In fact the nebula proves to conceal a planet orbiting an old red dwarf star at its heart, and the planet hosts an insane ancient civilisation with advanced mental abilities, who have captured and crash-landed many spacecraft, but are unable to use them.
 The story’s protagonist must decide whether to side with the aliens, or with the imperialist officers who forced him to accompany the exploration - with the inevitable woman to love on either side.
-Again, the role of the female antagonist is an example of the siren myth mingling with much later stories of the sargasso sea.
+Again, the role of the female antagonist is an example of the siren myth mingling with much later stories of the Sargasso Sea.

 Andre Norton’s Sargasso of Space (novel, 1955) has a similar theme, but a very different feel.
-This story is set in Norton’s distant future (appearing in a number of her science fiction novels) in which mankind is a long-settled, multi-planet species, encountering from time to time the debris of the long-gone Forerunner race, and responsibility for deep space is nicely apportioned between Survey, Patrol and Trade.
-The narrative follows the crew of an independent Trade ship who bid at auction for the trading rights to a mostly unexplored world, Limbo.
+This story is set in Norton’s distant future (appearing in a number of her science fiction novels) in which mankind is a long-settled, multi-planet species, encountering from time to time the debris of the long-gone Forerunner race.
+In this paradigm, responsibility for deep space is nicely apportioned between Survey, Patrol and Trade, each of which feature in different books.
+The narrative here follows the crew of an independent Trade ship who bid at auction for the trading rights to a mostly unexplored world, Limbo.
 When they reach it, desperate to recoup their outlay on the rights, a panoply of crashed spaceships soon provide evidence that there is something odd about the planet.

 The more serious 1975-1977 television series Space:1999 (produced by Gerry and Sylvia Anderson for ITV) followed the adventures of Moonbase Alpha and its crew after the Moon is ejected from Earth orbit by a nuclear explosion [3].
 In the episode “Dragon’s Domain”, the past returns to haunt one Alphan crew member, Tony Cellini, when the runaway moon encounters a spaceship graveyard.
 On a mission to the newly discovered Oort Cloud world of Ultra, five years before, he’d found the same set of derelict ships and witnessed a tentacled alien monster consuming his shipmates.
 Now his own former ship is one of the derelicts, and he’s determined to get revenge.